al3xisxyz/al3xis.xyz/content/posts/quickguide-hugo.md

 Now we can start working on our Hugo website and push the local files to the GitHub repository.

-Create a new repository on the command line and push it to GitHub:
+Start Git in the folder with the Hugo files ([check the Git documentation for details](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)).
+First navigate in the folder `webdev/sites/myWebsite` and then initialize Git, add all files (don't forget the dot `.`), commit the files, choose the branch, connect to the GitHub repository we created earlier and finally push the files up to GitHub:
 ```
-echo "# myRepository" >> README.md
+cd webdev/sites/myWebsite
 git init
-git add README.md
+git add .
 git commit -m "first commit"
 git branch -M main
-git remote add origin git@github.com:al3xisxyz/myRepository.git
+git remote add origin git@github.com:myname/myWebsite.git
 git push -u origin main
 ```

-Create a new repository on GitHub and clone it locally so you can start developing it:
+Next time we want to connect to an existing repository with our files on GitHub we can just clone the repository locally to start working on the latest version of the files:
 ```
-git clone git@github.com:al3xisxyz/myRepository.git
+git clone git@github.com:myname/myWebsite.git
 ```

 ---

 ## Install Visual Studio Code

 Now all the configuration is done and we are ready to start editing our Hugo site!
 The most popular code editor software is [Visual Studio Code](https://code.visualstudio.com/).
 Just install it, navigate to your folder structure and start editing the files.
+Then you can [manage the Git commands straight in Visual Studio Code](https://code.visualstudio.com/docs/editor/versioncontrol).

+---

+## Connect your GitHub repository to Netlify